MAHAJAN123-sujal/ETH-Beginner-Project/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE.md file for details

 ## Authors